2023 Cypriot presidential election: Andreas Mavroyiannis

 Andreas Mavoryiannis was appointed negotiator for the Greek Cypriot side in the talks on the Cyprus problem, by the president of Cyprus Nicos Anastasiades, on 1 September 2013.
 Mavroyiannis announced his resignation on 15 April 2022, due to the absence of progress in negotiations for the Cypriot problem.
 Despite being a close collaborator of the outgoing president as the official negotiator of Greek Cypriots, he became an independent candidate for the presidential elections, promising a progressive change of the governance of Cyprus.

-Mavroyiannis was supported by the main opposition party, the left-wing AKEL.
+Mavroyiannis was supported by the main opposition party, the communist party AKEL.
 AKEL decided not to run in the elections with a party candidate, but to support an independent politician.
 An internal election was carried out between Mavroyiannis and the lawyer Achilleas Demetriades, the president of the Human Rights Committee of the Cyprus Bar Association.
 Mavroyiannis won the election with 52 votes (53%).
 Demetriades gained 37 votes (38%) and 9 people preferred not to vote for either candidate (9%).
 He was also supported by the centre-left party Generation Change.

 The presidential campaign of the candidate focused on the change in governance, for a green and fair state, with equal opportunities for everyone.
 His program included the abolition of double taxation on fuel, decreasing VAT of electricity from 19% to 9%, implementing compulsory all day schooling, equipment of all houses with solar panels on the basis of a graduated subsidy, which will reach up to 100%, increasing taxation on excess profit of energy companies and 100% return of ATA, based on the variation in inflation and its extension for all workers, with no exceptions.
 He also criticised the minimum wage of €940 per month, that was implemented by Nicos Anastasiades, promising to increase it and include everyone, by abolishing all the exceptions, like the exception for house maids.
 He also criticised the 12% penalty imposed to anyone that decides to retire at the age of 63, instead of 65.
 He promised to abolish the penalty, allowing everyone to choose to retire earlier, with no punishment.

 Averof Neofytou denied the independency of Mavroyiannis, insisting that he is "totally dependent by AKEL", the main opposition party that Neofytou and DISY blame for the 2012–2013 Cypriot financial crisis.
 Mavroyannis denied these claims and insisted that he is an independent candidate, proud to be supported by a significant progressive political force.